JonathanToro/dsp/05a-python.md

 >> Lambda expressions allow us to create "anonymous" functions.
 This basically means we can quickly make ad-hoc functions without needing to properly define a function using def.
 Function objects returned by running lambda expressions work exactly the same as those created and assigned by defs.

+An example of using lambda in the 'key' argument to 'sorted' is below.
+Let's say we have a collection that contains the different animals in the zoo and the number of each animal.
+>> zoo = [('monkey',5),('donkey',2),('elephant',10),('lion',1),('tiger',4)]

+We can use the lambda expression to sort the collection by the amount of animals in each species.
+>>sorted(zoo,key = lambda k: k[1])

 ---

 ###Q4.
 List Comprehension, Map &amp; Filter